pingcap/docs-cn/v1.0/tools/syncer.md

 - Prometheus, an open source time series database, used to store the monitoring and performance metrics
 - Grafana, an open source project for analyzing and visualizing metrics, used to display the performance metrics
-- AlertManager, combined with Grafana to implement the alerting mechanism
+- Alertmanager, combined with Grafana to implement the alerting mechanism

 See the following diagram: